bowenjfung/computerclub/r-tools-w-brew/R-toolchain.md

   5. Install Rstan
 	 - Don't worry about the macOS tool chain installer (it doesn't work)
 	 - Run the R code at this link: https://github.com/stan-dev/rstan/wiki/Configuring-C---Toolchain-for-Mac
-	 - Then follow these instructions: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started and check that the example model runs without error
+	 - Then follow these instructions: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started and check that the example model runs without error.
+	 - Note: You may want to work with the development version, especially if interchanging between `cmdstanr` and `rstan`
+		 - R; `install.packages("rstan", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))`
 6. Open RStudio and confirm again that everything loads and this example model runs without error.
 7. Install cmdstanR: https://mc-stan.org/cmdstanr/articles/cmdstanr.html
 8. Install rethinking: